 The National Civil Rights Conference will coincide with (1) the Annual Mississippi Civil Rights Memorial Service: an annual event remembering and honoring the three slain civil rights workers (James Earl Chaney, Andrew Goodman and Michael Schwerner) and other Mississippi civil rights movement participants; (2) memorial activities on the grounds of the Mt.
 Zion United Methodist Church; and (3) memorial activities on the grounds of the Mt.
 Nebo Baptist Church.

 Conference attendees and program participants are required to register for the conference.
 Registration includes admission to all sessions, and exhibit halls and daily keynotes.
 Service-learning training/registration (10 to 20 instructional hours or 1.0 to 2.0 CEUs) will be offered (at a small fee) to registered participants and specific audiences such as teachers, principals, and education leaders.

 The National Civil Rights Conference is soliciting papers, panel sessions, and workshops for the June conference.
-The conference theme is Rise, Advocate, Educate, and Cooperate: The Continuing Struggle for Civil Rights in America.
+The conference theme is Rise, Advocate, Educate, and Cooperate: Making A Way Out of No Way.
 Although the program committee welcomes papers, panels, and artistic productions on any aspect of human and civil rights, priority will be given to submissions directly related to the conference’s theme.

 Proposals should be submitted to:firstname.lastname@example.org